ecsworkshop2018/expertalk-2018-ecs-workshop/README.md

 ## Overview of the Example - Asgard portal

+Our application name is *Asgard*.
 Its provides details about the Asgard gods.
 Currently Odin and Thor.
 Since we are using microservices architecture we have seperate services for the Odin and thor.

 ## Exercises

-### Exercise 1 - Containerize Odin service.
+### Exercise 0 - Containerize Odin service.

 We will
 - Run Odin service locally.